osa1/noan/README.rst

 repositories, and provides compherensive information about release details of the packages.

-Noan also provides wide-featured search and filtering system.
+Noan provides wide-featured search and filtering system.
 Packages can be searched with architecture(s), repository, last updated after, and so on.
 Now, Noan are capable of case-insensitive file search mechanism.
 Files that packages contains them can be searched and listed very quickly.

 Noan can be direct package's SVN entries and bug reports.

-Noan prensents extensive information about packages.
+Noan presents extensive information about packages.
 Some of these are:

 -> Packager who owns the package.
 -> Last Update